Aaron-Bopp/TIM/00_Meta/Primary Sources/gender-dysphoria-bible/18 Androgenic Second Puberty 101.md

 [[@salenby](https://twitter.com/salenby) [@FoxxyGlamKitty](https://twitter.com/FoxxyGlamKitty) I've been on T for literally a week and a half, and all I will say is that bottom growth and increased libido starts waaaayyyy quicker than you might think.
 ](https://twitter.com/zeghostboy/status/1374094470753423360)

-The clitoral hood and labia will become drier and thicker over time, and the inner labia may also start to grow hair. [[Self]] lubrication may reduce substantially, and over time penetration may become painful.
+The clitoral hood and labia will become drier and thicker over time, and the inner labia may also start to grow hair. [[self]] lubrication may reduce substantially, and over time penetration may become painful.
 Use more lube to avoid tearing and bleeding.

 ##### Increased Emissions During Climax
 With the swelling of the prostate comes more prostate fluid.
 If you weren’t a squirter before, you may become one now.